How to Make a Captivate Template (Free Sample Included)

 2 Select an appropriate size for your project.
 (800×600 is generally a good choice.)

-4 If you want to use a single solid color for the background of all your slides, open Edit: Preferences.
-Choose Global Defaults.
+4 If you want to use a single solid color for the background of all your slides, open Edit > Preferences.
+Choose Defaults.
 Click the Background Color Chip to define a base background color.
 Select OK to close the Preferences dialog.

-5 You can override that background color by selecting the properties inspector (on the right side) and unticking the Project Background setting.
-You are then free to either import a graphic (using the browse folder) or change the color using the color chip.
+5 You can override that background color by selecting the properties inspector (on the right side).
+You can either import a graphic (using the browse folder) or change the color using the color chip.

 6 The most common slide template designs are: